 Climate change - driving forces

-- Data from July 2011.
-Most recent data: Further Eurostat information, Main tables and Database.
-Planned article update: February 2017.
+- Based on data available in February 2017.
+Most recent data: Further Eurostat information, Database.
+Planned article update: September 2018.

 - 1 Main statistical findings